Guess that Smell Christmas Game for the Whole Family to Play

 - Hot Chocolate Powder

-- Extracts and oils – soak cotton balls with the scent and place in jar.
+- Extracts and oils – soak cotton balls with the scent and place in the jar.
 Seal with lid

 - charred wood for a crackling fire